mattleib/o365api-as-apponly-webapp/README.md

 For more information about how the protocols work in this scenario, see [Service to Service Calls Using Client Credentials (http://msdn.microsoft.com/en-us/library/azure/dn645543.aspx)].

+For more information about "app-only" aka 'Service or Daemon applications' in Office 365, see the companion blog on: XXX

 ## How To Run This Sample

 To run this sample you will need: